 Ibrahim Rizk Hegazy

-4. The Cultural Heritage of Egypt’s Cities: Burden or resource?
+23 The cultural heritage of Egypt’s cities: Burden or resource?

 Ramy M. K. Aly

-6. The Rise of Indie Music from the Heart of Tahrir Square: Politics and Popular Music in Egypt
+29 The rise of indie music from the heart of Tahrir Square: Politics and popular music in Egypt

 Nadine El Sayed

-Robert Springborg is Adjunct Professor, School of International Studies, Simon Fraser University and non-resident Research Fellow of the Italian Institute of International Affairs.
-Formerly he was the MBI Al Jaber Professor in Middle East Studies at the School of Oriental and African Studies; Director of the American Research Center in Egypt.
+Robert Springborg is Adjunct Professor at the School of International Studies at Simon Fraser University and Nonresident Research Fellow of the Italian Institute of International Affairs.
+Formerly he was the Muhammad bin Issa (MBI) Al Jaber Professor in Middle East Studies at the School of Oriental and African Studies and Director of the American Research Center in Egypt.

-Amr Adly is an assistant professor in the department of political science at The American University in Cairo.
-He worked as a non-resident scholar at the Carnegie Middle East Center.
-He is the author of Cleft Capitalism (2020) and State Reform and Development in the Middle East (Routledge, 2012).
-He has been published in a number of peer-reviewed journals.
+Amr Adly is Assistant Professor in the Department of Political Science at the American University in Cairo.
+He worked as a nonresident scholar at the Carnegie Middle East Center.
+He is the author of Cleft Capitalism (2020) and State Reform and Development in the Middle East (2012).
+His works have been published in a number of peer-reviewed journals.

-Aisha Saad is a Research Scholar in Law and the Bartlett Research Fellow at Yale Law School.
-Dr. Saad was previously Assistant Professor of Public Policy at the American University in Cairo where also helped launch the Center for Sustainable Development and the region’s first Masters in Sustainable Development.
+Aisha Saad is Research Scholar in Law and the Bartlett Research Fellow at Yale Law School.
+Dr. Saad was previously Assistant Professor of Public Policy at the American University in Cairo where she helped launch the Center for Sustainable Development and the region’s first Masters in Sustainable Development.